nakyeongahn/IntrotoIM/February_9/README.md

 </p>

 #### Process ####
 * I first drew the background with my ipad.
 I tried to describe sky, trees, and the ground by using various watercolors.
-I felt that this can give more simplicity in the background than drawing the actual elements *
+I felt that this can give more simplicity in the background than drawing the actual elements.
 <p align="center">
   <img src="img/background.png" width="500" height="300">
 </p>

 * Then I constructed a class for food and made an array of classes for food.
-I collected the image for korean food and then processed to remove the background and set the pixel size. *
+I collected the image for korean food and then processed to remove the background and set the pixel size.
+The class for food has various functions including display(), move(), eatFood(), collision(), and etc.
 <p float="left" align="center">
   <img src="img/food1.png" width="100" height="100">
   <img src="img/food2.png" width="100" height="100">